rsmith-nl/stltools/README.rst

 Up to version 5, stl2pov had used the object name in the STL file as the identifier for the mesh.
 But it was pointed out to me that often the object name often isn't a valid identifier.
-So in version 5, the oject name is checked if it would be a valid identifier.
+So in version 5, the object name is checked if it would be a valid identifier.
 If not, a valid identifier is generated based on the object name.
 If the object name is empty, the identifier is based on the filename.